-Working with partners and stakeholders, these risks have been effectively managed and those that remain will continue to be monitored during 2021/22.
+We are working with partners and stakeholders, to effectively manage these risks and their impact and those that remain will continue to be monitored during 2021/22.
+The Panel also undertook this year two deep dives into Transport Operational Risks.